 Continue vs GitHub Copilot

 Switching from GitHub Copilot to Continue?
 See what's different — speed, accuracy and time saved.
+Continue is best for aI coding agents, CI/CD automation.

 Continue Best for: AI coding agents, CI/CD automation, PR review, open-source CLI | GitHub Copilot Best for: AI coding in VS Code, cloud agents, code review metrics | |